brameshit9/chart-nse/README.md

 if you want to update the fallback.
 It needs at least two columns:
 `SYMBOL` and `NAME OF COMPANY`.

+## NIFTY 50 live scanner

+At the bottom of the app, **"Run NIFTY 50 live scan"** fetches a real-time quote (via `nsetools`) for each of the 50 constituents, compares the live LTP to NSE's live intraday VWAP and to an EMA9 (daily closes with the current LTP appended as today's still-forming bar), and buckets each stock as bullish (LTP above both) or bearish (LTP below both), with a chart per stock.
+Quotes are cached for 15 seconds - re-run the scan to refresh.
+Scanning all 50 stocks makes 50+ live requests to NSE, so it can take a little while and is gated behind a button rather than running automatically.

 ## Deploying

 ### 1. Push to GitHub